vijay03/cs360v-f21/Lab0.md

 Now, when you continue execution with `c` in gdb, your new breakpoint will be hit.
 You can now examine the registers with `info registers`.

 Observe the register values, and note them down.
 You might want to take a look at this [blog post](https://arvindsraj.wordpress.com/2013/01/12/x86-registers-register-conventions-and-calling-conventions/) about registers.
+For more background on x86 assembly, check out Lecture [10](https://web.stanford.edu/class/archive/cs/cs107/cs107.1218/lectures/10/Lecture10.pdf) and following lectures in the [Stanford Computer Organization class](https://web.stanford.edu/class/cs107/).

 1. Which register contains the return value of the function?
 What is the value you see?
 Is this an address or a constant value?